 Unix System Architecture and Unix File System Structure

 The architecture of this operating system is four layered.
-Unix system architecture consists of Hardware, Kernel, System Call interface(shell) commands and utilities, user applications etc. In Unix, all files are organized into directories.
+Unix system architecture consists of Hardware, Kernel, System Call interface(shell) commands and utilities, user applications etc. Structure in Unix has, all files are organized into directories.
 Files in Unix System are organized into multi-level hierarchy structure known as a directory tree.

 We will learn below topics in this article: